abstract road

 The State dropped the DUI.

-The defendant was stopped for driving without a driver's side headlight.
-The officer noticed an odor of alcohol, watery eyes, and fumbling fingers.
-She then performed various field sobriety tests and was arrested for DUI.
-She later blew a .135 and .133 in the breath machine.
+The defendant was stopped for speeding.
+The officer noticed an odor of alcohol, glassy eyes, and lethargic movements.
+The defendant fumbled and dropped his belongings.
+He also got out of the car slowly and appeared unsteady.
+He then performed various roadside tests and was arrested for DUI.
+He later refused a breath test.

 The State dropped the DUI.